 Knowing what your competition is doing can significantly impact your profits.
 Competitor analysis tools are key.
 Although it takes a concerted effort from your marketing team, you can successfully analyse the competition to gain traction from your online tactics.

-One of the first things you need to do is audit your competitors’ sites.
+One of the first things you must do is audit your competitors’ sites.

-In these types of analyses, you want to identify and assess your competitors’ strengths and weaknesses to enhance your online marketing strategy.
+In these analyses, you want to identify and assess your competitors’ strengths and weaknesses to enhance your online marketing strategy.

-An essential part of your business is understanding your customers and competition to use tactics that have an impact and promote growth.
+An essential part of your business is understanding your customers and competition to use tactics that impact and promote growth.

 How to use competitor analysis tools featured image